OSS-MLOPS-PLATFORM/oss-mlops-platform/tutorials/local_deployment/02_Deploy_Kubeflow.md

 ## 1. Prepare `kubectl` context

-Check your current context in `kubectl` and make sure it is pointing to the target cluster we created in the previous tutorial (`kind-kind-ep`).
+Check your current context in `kubectl` and make sure it is pointing to the target cluster we created in the previous tutorial (`kind-mlops-platform`).

 ```bash
 # check current context